denisjackman/Cee/README.md

 # Game
 ======
-This holds the code and notes for a rough game idea I have
+This holds the code and notes for a rough game idea I have.
+I may do this in Python or in C++

 ## Version History
 |Date |Author|Version|Reason|